avulahemalatha-12/Wallet-Scoring/Readme.md

 ## ⚙️ Features Engineered

-For each wallet, we compute:
+For each wallet, I compute:

 | Feature                         | Description                                  |
 | ------------------------------- | -------------------------------------------- |